 6

 Capitalizing words is just formatting, it doesn't add any real randomness.
-The random number at the end does, and that's reflected in the entropy figure.
+A digit after each word does, and that's reflected in the entropy figure.

 This password and the details above are handed off to the QR tool on this device only, never through a link or a server.
 They're read once and immediately cleared.